 If you have Brita’s Longlast+ filter, it’s especially important that you clean your pitcher regularly to prevent a moldy, mildewy environment from spoiling the filter and shortening its lifespan.

 Can Brita pitchers be washed in the dishwasher?

-Yes, Brita pitchers are dishwasher-safe, as long as they’re not washed in really hot water.
-Check your user manual for instructions on how to safely wash your pitcher in the dishwasher (remove the filter beforehand).
+No, Brita pitchers are not dishwasher-safe.
+Brit recommends hand washing the pitcher in warm water with mild dish soap. heck your user manual for instructions on how to safely wash your specific pitcher (remove the filter beforehand).

 What should I use to clean a Brita pitcher?

 A sponge or soft cloth dipped in warm water mixed with mild detergent or dish soap is usually all you need to clean a Brita pitcher.
 Make sure you opt for non-abrasive dish soap or basic dishwashing detergent that won’t damage the pitcher.
 For deep cleaning, you can use one teaspoon white vinegar in a cup of warm water.